HLS ECLSS Research & Design

 Habitable volume (green), equipment zone (orange), and an early duct and vent layout of the HLS ascent module.

-Flow & Ventilation Subsystem
+Ventilation Subsystem Design

-The purpose of the flow and ventilation subsystem is to ensure adequate airflow throughout the habitat to transport oxygen, excess humidity, carbon dioxide, airborne contaminants, and particulates.
-Work this semester focused on developing conceptual equipment, register, and ducting layouts, utilizing 3D CAD and computational fluid dynamic (CFD) modeling to verify the key driving requirements, and providing input on lunar dust mitigation strategies.
+The purpose of the ventilation subsystem is to ensure adequate airflow throughout the habitat to transport oxygen, humidity, carbon dioxide, airborne contaminants, and particulates.
+Work focused on developing conceptual equipment, register, and ducting layouts, utilizing 3D CAD and computational fluid dynamic (CFD) modeling to verify the key driving requirements.
+The analysis work focused on determining a needed airflow rate through fluid simulations, sizing and locating registers, and sizing and selecting a fan that can meet the determined rate.
+The system has three key driving requirements:

 • The HLS shall maintain a ventilation rate within the internal atmosphere such that two thirds of the atmosphere velocities are between 4.57 m/min and 36.58 m/min (0.076 - 0.61 m/s) (HLS-S-HMTA-0019)